-If you are a backpacker who wants the comfort of a light trail runner, but can't bring yourself to forego the stability and structure of a hiking boot, then the Salomon X Ultra Mid 3 GTX is the perfect compromise for you.
-Built on the same Advanced Chassis as the venerable XA Pro 3D GTX, a staple in Salomon's trail running collection, the X Ultra Mid 3 wraps around your foot and ankle with the same performance fit and padded comfort, but delivers additional support in a mid-top height.
-This boot is not the lightest that we reviewed, that distinction goes to our Top Pick for Lightweight Hiking winning Hoka One One Tor Ultra Hi WP, but since it weighs only an ounce more but costs $70 less, it is a good deal.
-Those on a budget would do well to consider the Keen Targhee II, our Best Bang for Buck Award winner.
+If you are a backpacker who wants the comfort of a light trail runner within the structure of one of the best hiking boots, then the Salomon X Ultra Mid 3 GTX might be just right for you.
+Built on the same Advanced Chassis as other boots we've loved from Salomon, the X Ultra Mid 3 wraps around your foot and ankle with the same performance fit and padded comfort, but delivers additional support in a mid-top height.
+This boot is not the lightest we reviewed, but it also doesn't sacrifice too much stability or traction for all-out low weight.
+When other boots were too burly or just too much for the adventure at hand, we reached for the X Ultra.

 Salomon X Ultra Mid 3 GTX Review

 Compare prices at 2 resellers Pros: Good all around performance, lightweight, supportive and comfortable

 Cons: Could be more breathable, not great traction on smooth rock

 Our Analysis and Test Results

 The X Ultra Mid 3 GTX offers the comfort of a low-top running shoe while providing the support of a high-top hiking boot.
 These mid-top boots are becoming increasingly popular, and for good reason - hiking gear is becoming lighter and lighter each year, and as hikers shed weight from their favorite backpacking backpack, many find that they no longer need the support of a heavy-duty boot (though some still may prefer the added stability of a taller boot).
 We enjoyed using these on long-distance hikes such as the Sierra High Route, where weight is important, but performance cannot be sacrificed.